Breakout Group Template

 Easy to use.
 Save time by using our premade Breakout Group Template instead of creating your own from scratch.
 Get started by signing up for free to update it with your own information.

 Built-in collaboration.
 Invite your team members to collaborate on your new Breakout Group Template.
 Miro enables you to engage co-located and remote teams on a virtual whiteboard, without constraints.

+Seamless sharing.
 Need to share your Breakout Group Template with others?
-Miro has multiple exporting options, like saving to PDF.
+Miro makes it easy to share and export, including saving to PDF.

 What is a Breakout Group?